 Instead, I worried and spent an inordinate amount of time thinking through worst-case scenarios—something I am pretty good at.

 I could see this would become a self-fulfilling prophecy.
 I struggled to move.
 But the more I focused on the struggle the less traction I seemed to get.

 Frustrated, I went to a wise, older colleague and poured out my soul.
 He listened patiently and then said something I will never forget:

 “That’s it?”
 I asked.

 That simple concept simultaneously gave me relief and clarity.
-I have used it time and time again in moments when I have felt overwhelmed and uncertain.
+It’s been decades now, but I have used it time and time again in moments when I have felt overwhelmed and uncertain.
+How?

-- And do something now!
+Do something now!
 This is key.
 Something is better than nothing.
 Too often, we think that we have to have clarity about how it will all turn out.
 In my experience, I rarely have this.
-But, as I move toward the destination, making course corrections as necessary, I experience clarity.
-Therefore, it is important to get off the sidelines and into the game.

-So if you are in a situation where you feel overwhelmed and don’t know what course to take, just do the next right thing.
+So if you are in a situation where you feel overwhelmed and don’t know what course to take, just follow these three steps and do the next right thing.